Mir Khalil-ur-Rehman: Death

 Mir Khalil ur Rahman died on 25 January 1992 in London, United Kingdom, at the age of 70.

 Some time before his death, Rahman was diagnosed with lung cancer, and was flown to the city of London for medical treatment.
 There, he was further diagnosed with tracheostomy, having only one functioning lung, subsequently requiring surgery.

 On the evening of 25 January, shortly after his seemingly successful surgery, Rahman unexpectedly suffered a cardiac arrest while on the ventilator.
 That night, the doctors confirmed that he had died, his family members by his side at the time of his demise.

 Personal life

 Mir Khalil ur Rahman was married to Mehmooda Khalil ur Rahman (1926 - 2021) from 1943 till 1992, following his death.
-Together, they had seven children, five daughters and two sons (including Mir Shakil-ur-Rahman and the late Mir Javed ur Rahman).
-He had a younger sister named Tahira Baqa.
+Together, they had seven children; five daughters and two sons (including Mir Shakil-ur-Rahman and the late Mir Javed ur Rahman).

+Mir Khalil was the eldest of his siblings, having three brothers (including one half) and two sisters (with one half as well).
+His father, Mir Aziz ur Rahman, had two wives.
+He and his first wife shared three children together; Mir Khalil himself, followed by Mir Habib and Surraya Khanum (née Aziz ur Rahman).
+Mir Aziz also had three children with his second wife, namely Mir Jamil, Mir Nasir and Tahira Baqa (née Aziz), who is Khalil’s only living sibling.

 Aside from his love for newspapers and journalism, Rahman had a strong passion for cleanliness, as well as reading and writing.
 He was also extremely fond of recycling, as he despised the unnecessary wastage of things.